oscarV42/Professional-README-Generator/README.md

 ## Contributing

+aolksdja

 ## Tests

 ---

-## npm test
+npm test
+---

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at oscar.a.vizcaino@icloud.com.
-You can find more of my work at
+If you have any questions about the repo, open an issue or contact me directly at oscaf.
+You can find more of my work at [oscarV42](https://github.com/oscarV42/).
-[oscarV42](https://github.com/oscarV42/).